divineniiquaye/flight-routing/README.md

 // All routers goes in this space of the file return $router;
 ```
-There are two ways of dipatching a router, either by using the default Flight\Routing\Services\HttpPublisher or BiuradPHP\Http\Response\EmitResponse to dispatch the router.
+There are two ways of dipatching a router, either by using the default [HttpPublisher](https://github.com/divineniiquaye/flight-routing/blob/master/src/Services/HttpPublisher.php) or [EmitResponse]((https://github.com/biurad/biurad-http/blob/master/src/Response/EmitResponse.php)) to dispatch the router.

 **This is an example of a basic ```index.php``` file:**